When does the Lawful Residence Date for Australian Citizenship begin?.

 There is confusion on this date, with many people thinking it is the date from their first Residency Visa, example: the 309 or 820 temporary partner visa etc.

-However, it also includes any Visitor visas etc.
+However, many also think it that it also includes any Visitor visas etc.

 - Lawful residence means living in Australia on a valid Australian temporary or permanent visa.
 Visitor Visas come under that classification.